 The Dashboard lets you pick between a variety of templated conversation bot structures we created to help you get started:

-OR you have the option to develop your very own bot formats for your, landing page, Facebook Messenger, WhatsApp or.
+OR you have the option to develop your very own bot formats for your landing page, Facebook Messenger, or WhatsApp.

 In this easy-peasy “How to Create a Bot” tutorial, we’ll show you how to build a bot using Landbot from scratch.

 Hover over “Create a new Landbot,” and then select “Blank Bot” – you will be directed to the new bot builder and editor.👇

 It’s not just pretty on the surface!
 Creating bots with Landbot is extremely simple.
 For example, you just got in and there is already an engaging welcome message that gets the conversation flow started 💁♀️👇.

 The text in the highlighted box is what your bot will say when engaging a new user (along with the Gif).
 You are free to completely change this if you wish – nothing is written in stone.